GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 #### Logo (1)
 * This image is included at the top of the generated PDF invoice.
 It can be positioned left or right using the [Logo Position](#logo-position) option.
 * An image 500px wide will be a suitable resolution in most cases.
-To ensure your PDF generates quickly and the PDF file size stays small we recommend using an image under 1MB.
+To ensure your PDF generates quickly and the PDF file size stays small, we recommend using an image under 1MB.

 #### Logo Position
 * Change the logo positioning in the PDF.
 Supported positions are Top Left and Top Right of the document.
-* By default, logos are positioned on the left-hand-side of the invoice
+* By default, logos are positioned on the left-hand-side of the invoice.

 #### Business Name (2)
 * Enter your business or trading name that should get displayed in the invoice

 #### Business Address (3)
 * The business address is split into three separate fields for each line it takes up in the invoice.
 * There's no need to enter your company name in the address.
-The [Business Name](#business-name) field is automatically included just above it.
+The [Business Name](#business-name-2) field is automatically included just above it.

 #### Registration Number (4)
 * Include your business registration number here (if any).
-In the US this is your EIN, in Australia your ABN and the UK your CRN.
+In the US this is your EIN, in Australia, your ABN and the UK your CRN.

 #### Contact Information (5)
 * There are two contact fields where you can include your phone number, email address, fax or website.

 #### Additional Information (6)
-* There are two fields where you can include additional information about your company
+* There are two fields where you can include additional information about your company.

 ### Invoice Settings

 ![The invoice settings info guide](https://resources.gravitypdf.com/uploads/2017/04/invoice-settings-2.png)

 #### Invoice Number Prefix (1)
-* This is an optional field that is included before the [Invoice Number](#invoice-number) on the PDF.
+* This is an optional field that is included before the [Invoice Number](#invoice-number-2) on the PDF.

 #### Invoice Number (2)
-* By default the invoice number uses the Gravity Forms entry ID.
+* By default, the invoice number uses the Gravity Forms entry ID.
 Be aware, this number is NOT sequential.
-* If you need a sequential invoice number we recommend [the Gravity Perks Unique ID add-on](https://gravitywiz.com/documentation/gp-unique-id/?ref=78).
+* If you need a sequential invoice number, we recommend [the Gravity Perks Unique ID add-on](https://gravitywiz.com/documentation/gp-unique-id/?ref=78).

 #### Invoice Number Suffix (3)
-* This is an optional field that is included after the [Invoice Number](#invoice-number) on the PDF.
+* This is an optional field that is included after the [Invoice Number](#invoice-number-2) on the PDF.

 #### Date Format (4)
 * Select the date format that is shown on the invoice.
 The date shown on the PDF is taken from the entry submission date.